mavenlink/brainstem/README.md

     actions :create do
       model_params :post do |params|
         params.valid :message,
-          info: "the id of the post",
+          info: "the message of the post",
           required: true

         params.valid :viewable_by,